-The roof utilizes Thermo-Panel® construction like the walls and floor.
+The roof is made of Thermo-Panel materials like the walls and floor.
 It will support the weight of an average adult should it become necessary to repair the roof or roof mounted components.
 It is not recommended, however, that very large or heavy objects be carried on the roof while the vehicle is in motion.
+(See page 4-1 for roof loading specifications.)
 Always have damage to the roof area repaired immediately.
 Damaged or detached sealant around the vents, air conditioner, body-to-roof seams, etc., should also receive immediate attention.
 Delaying these repairs may allow water leakage and result in damage to interior ceiling and body panels, upholstery, etc.